A 15-year-old male with knee pain

 - Pain on resisted knee extension with lump below the knee and prominent tibial tuberosity.

-Diagnosed with lateral radiograph of the knee
+- Diagnostic imaging with a lateral radiograph of the knee

-- Irregularity and fragmentation of the tibial tubercle.
+- Irregularity and fragmentation of the tibial tubercle

 Benign and self-limiting

-- Conservative analgesics, ice, and physical therapy - first-line treatment for Osgood-Schlatter disease.
+- Conservative analgesics, ice, and physical therapy - first-line treatment for Osgood-Schlatter disease

 Chondromalacia patellae can only be diagnosed under an arthroscopic examination, not on the basis of clinical features.